A guide to using Titan Souls wisely

 The second thing a promotion does for everybody is also fairly simple.
 It unlocks the ability to use rank 4 skills.
 This one typically isn’t that impactful so we’ll breeze through it.
 The vast majority of rank 4 skills are identical to their rank 3 counterparts, just with slightly bigger numbers.
 In general, the use of rank 4 skills is not going to make or break a hero.
 Rogues specifically need to keep an eye on their Evasion if they’re using Evasion or Crit gear / spirits because the jump from rank 3 to rank 4 might overcap them on either stat.
 (Wanderers and Ninjas in particular need to keep an eye on these due to their innate skills giving them a lot).
 Note that there are two exceptions here that do gain a second effect at rank 4 (all other skills with a secondary effect gain it at an earlier rank).

 - All Natural goes from 30% Crit Hit Chance at rank 3 to 30% CHC & 100% Crit Damage at rank 4.
 This is a great damage boost for crit based classes that may be lacking a bit of CD.
+Any hero with this skill will get a large Power spike when promoted due to Crit stats being very good for Star Power.

 - Fireball picks up a flat 200 Attack.
 It goes from 130% bonus Attack at rank 3 to 160% + 200 at rank 4.
 This might not seem that significant, but it provides a hefty boost to Attack if the hero has a high amount of bonus Attack in their other skills.
 It can often outperform the very similar Electric Arc and Dragon Breath, which both have higher Att% values (170% & 175% respectively).

 For the optional bonuses, let’s get the easy one out of the way first.
 Some classes can use an additional item type in one slot after a promotion.
 A Thief can only wear Gloves in slot 4, but a Trickster can wear Gloves or Shoes as an example.
 This is a nice bonus but usually isn’t gamebreaking or a major reason to promote a class.
 It mainly means some heroes have a different BiS item in one slot when promoted vs not promoted.
 Knights for example can only wield Axes or Spears, but Lords can also use Maces and Swords.
-This specifically is handy because it means a Knight cannot use some great weapon choices like Titan Sword and Merry Christmace until they’re promoted.
+This specifically is handy because it means a Knight cannot use some great weapon choices like the T12 weapons Titan Sword or Merry Christmace until they’re promoted.
 Usually however, this is not a big deal.

 Next up is one of the major ones – ability to use all four skills.
 Non-promoted classes typically have one or two skill slots locked.
 T1 and T2 classes can only use two skills and T3 / T4 classes can only use three.
 T5 and T6 classes do not get this bonus from the promotion because they can inherently use all four.
 So, what does this mean?